wes648/Westerfit.jl/src/optype/README.md

 The operator functions must take the arguments of ψ<:Psi, p :: Int, and q::Int and must return a Sparse Matrix.
 Use RPsi for the wavefunction type for rotational operators and TPsi for torsional.
 VPsi will be added later to support vibrational operators.

+The available units are: MHz, kHz, Hz, mHz, GHz, THz, cm-1, eV, Hart, nm, and μm.
+Additional options are arb and "" which apply no changes and z which turns the operator into zero.

 ### Intensity
 The intensity section is used to define the molecular electric n-pole operators and their Fourier expansions with respect to a torsional coordinate.